-- Joint research project with South African partner(s) with one central research question, methodology and implementation.
+- Joint research project with South African partner(s).
+It must be an integrated research proposal with one central problem, methodology and elaboration.

 Profile and conditions

-- As a team of researchers you need funding for consumables, equipment, and/or personnel to conduct a joint research project.
+- As a team of researchers you need funding for consumables, equipment and staff.

-- All material acquired under a consumable or equipment grant of the FWO shall become the property of the research institution.
+- All material acquired thanks to an operation or equipment grant from the FWO, shall become property of the host institution.

-- The host institution is the employer of staff remunerated under research projects.
+- The host institution is employer of the staff remunerated in research projects.

-- Supervisors and co-supervisors are not allowed any remuneration or accumulation with a remuneration under a research project.
+- No remuneration or accumulation of a remuneration is allowed for (co-)supervisors in connection with a research project.

 - You agree with the Research Integrity Clause.

-- You propose a list of 10 external referees (refer to the regulations to see who is eligible).
+- You propose 10 external referees in your application (for more info on the eligibility of referees see online application form and guide for applicants).
 Please be aware that the proposed international referees cannot be appointed to a Belgian university, research institute or other organization.
 Moreover, the proposed international referees cannot be appointed to similar institutions and organizations in South Africa.
 Please note that there also cannot be a Conflict of Interest (CoI) with the South African partner(s).

 - Your application is presented to a number of these referees for evaluation.

-- A joint Expertpanel consisting of Flemish and South African experts evaluates your application.
+- An ad hoc joint interdisciplinary panel consisting of Flemish and South African experts evaluates all applications.

 Regulations and downloads